rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ```

 By default `extract_regexp` writes empty matching fields to the output, which may overwrite existing values.
 Add `skip_empty_results` to the end of `extract_regexp ...`
-in order to prevent from overwriting the existing values for the corresponding fields with empty values.
+in order to prevent overwriting the existing values for the corresponding fields with empty values.
-For example, the following query preserves the original `ip` field value if `foo` field doesn't contain the matching ip:
+For example, the following query preserves the original `ip` field value if the `foo` field doesn't contain the matching IP:

 ```logsql
 _time:5m | extract_regexp 'ip=(?P<ip>([0-9]+[.]){3}[0-9]+)' from foo skip_empty_results